 Bachelor’s degree from Denmark

-As a citizen from a country outside the EU, EEA or Switzerland you can apply for
+Citizens from a country outside the EU, EEA or Switzerland

 - Some bachelor’s degrees have already been assessed to meet the admission requirements.
-See the list of bachelor’s degrees that automatically fulfill the admission requirements.
+See the list of Bachelor’s degrees that automatically fulfill the academic admission requirements.

-Citizens from a country outside the EU, EEA or Switzerland must pay an application fee of DKK 750 (approx. EUR 100).
+Citizens from a country outside the EU, EEA or Switzerland with a qualifying degree from Denmark are not required to pay an application fee.

-As a citizen from a country outside the EU, EEA or Switzerland you must pay tuition fees.
-Tuition fee for the two-year MSc in Animal Science is DKK 220,000.
+Citizens from a country outside the EU, EEA or Switzerland must pay tuition fees.

 When to apply